Who Wants to Be a Millionaire?: Scrapped animated spin-off

-In September 2001, Celador signed a deal with DIC Entertainment to produce a cartoon based on the show titled The Adventures of Who Wants to Be a Millionaire? – The Animated Series, had the animated series to be aired, this was supposed to be the first adult animated series from DIC Entertainment.
-The series was to follow fictional winners of the show, who would have used their prize money to take trips to various exotic locations, while the fictional host would keep in touch with them through the Millionaire Command Center, the series was going to be an adult animated series, was going to be the first animated adaptation of game show.
+In September 2001, Celador signed a deal with DIC Entertainment to produce a cartoon based on the show titled The Adventures of Who Wants to Be a Millionaire? – The Animated Series, The series was to follow fictional winners of the show, who would have used their prize money to take trips to various exotic locations, while the fictional host would keep in touch with them through the Millionaire Command Center.

-The series was planned to be shown off at MIPCOM that year, however nothing else was confirmed for the series, and was silently scrapped without a formal announcement.
+The series was planned to be shown off at MIPCOM that year, but nothing else was confirmed for the series, and it was silently scrapped without a formal announcement.